dqtm/sisy-en-material/README.md

 ## Observations
 + Code examples are found under the respective activity
-+ Check the calendar for plan of activity roll-out in this semester
++ Check the ORGANISATION/logfile.md for plan and activity roll-out during this semester